MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 ## Create a service principal with role and scope

 As a best practice, always assign a specific `--role` and `--scopes` when you create a service principal.
+Follow these steps:

-1. Determine the correct role
+1. Determine the correct role.

    When determining role, always use the principle of least privilege.
-Don't give your service principal `contributor` permissions to a subscription if the service principal only needs to access Azure storage within a resource group.
+For example, don't give your service principal `contributor` permissions to a subscription if the service principal only needs to access Azure storage within a resource group.
 Consider a specialize role like [storage blob data contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor).
 For a complete list of available roles in Azure RBAC, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

-1. Get a value for the scopes parameter
+1. Get a value for the scopes parameter.

    Find and copy the **Resource ID** of the Azure resource the new service principal needs to access.
 This information is usually found in the Azure portal's **Properties** or **Endpoints** page of each resource.
 Here are common `--scopes` examples, but _rely on your **Resource ID** for an actual format and value_.